mrgatto/spring-boot-nitro-enclaves/README.md

 # Spring Boot Nitro Enclave

-This is a _proof of concept_ of a Spring Boot library for easy creation of [AWS Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) applications.
+This is a working (and usable) _proof of concept_ Spring Boot library for easy creation of [AWS Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) applications.

+**Objectives:**

+- Easy development of Nitro Enclaves applications.
+- Abstraction of the _vsock_ host-enclave communication, with a TCP implementaion for easy local development (even on Windows).
+- Ready-to-use integration with the Nitro Security Module (NSM).
+- Ready-to-use integration with the AWS KSM.

 # Introduction

 An enclave application partitions itself into two components:

-1. An untrusted component (called the host) and
+1. An untrusted component (called the **host**) and
-2. A trusted component (called the enclave).
+2. A trusted component (called the **enclave**).

 An _enclave_ is a protected memory region that provides confidentiality for data and code execution.
 It is an instance of a Trusted Execution Environment (TEE)